 In the petrified Jurassic forest, you can still see the grain of the wood, in vertical stumps and fallen logs.

 The petrified forest is only a few hundred metres from the edge of a lving forest, extending over much of the Catlins, that has many similar species to the old petrified forest.
 As incredible as it sounds, the modern-day Catlins forest could even be the direct descendent of the forest that stood on the same spot in the Jurassic era.

 Well, things doen’t get much weirder than that.

-(I’ll have more to say about the Catlins in my next post.)
+(I have more to say about this amazing region in my next post, 'The Catlins, continued'.)

 Did you like this post?
 A ton of research goes into my posts and I produce them independently, without sponsorship from the travel industry.
 So, if you like my posts, please consider supporting their continued production by purchasing one of my books.

 Thanks very much!